AALL Spectrum, July 2012, at 12

 In a situation where the timeframe and setup of a course don’t lend themselves to in-depth research skills instruction, librarians can still fully participate and add value for students.
 In our experience, this course was fairly intense and required a significant time commitment.
 But the rewards were many, and we plan to be involved in Deals and Dispute Resolutions and other simulation classes again next year.

 Westwood, Karen, "Deals and Dispute Resolution: Teaching Research Skills in a Short-Term Simulation Class" (2012).
 Faculty Scholarship.
-Paper 238.
+238.